OperationCode/algorithms/README.md

 Welcome to OpCode's Algorithms curriculum!

-What is algorithms?
-It is a set of instructions performed on some data.
-Different ways of storing and manipulating data provides us easier, faster, or previously-thought impossible ways to solve real world problems.
-The algorithms utilizing these data structures (which are also written in algorithms), the humanity has achieved incredible advancements.
+What are algorithms?
+They a set of instructions performed on some data.
+They act as different ways of storing and manipulating data provides us easier, faster, or previously-thought impossible ways to solve real world problems.

 The subject may seem intimidating at first, but it is all built on top of small key pieces over one another.
 This curriculum is designed to help you get started on those fundamental pieces.
-The problem sets contain key 6 data structures, 9 sorting/searching algorithms, and 3 mathematical exercises.
+While many resources exist online, many are filled with jargons and require extensive previous knowledge.
+This curriculum is geared towards beginners, and it provides the walkthroughs, test cases, and online help on Slack.

 Prerequisites: